Maxim (magazine): History

 Maxim was founded by Felix Dennis (1947–2014) in 1995 and expanded to the United States in 1997.

 In 1999, MaximOnline.com (now maxim.com) was created.
 It contains content not included in the print version, and focuses on the same general topics, along with exclusive sections and videos.

 In December 2001, Editorial Televisa published the Spanish-language edition of Maxim magazine for Latin America and the Hispanic communities of the United States, its first cover was Colombian model and actress Sofía Vergara.

 On February 5, 2005, Maxim Radio, featuring male-oriented talk programming, debuted on Sirius Satellite Radio.
 Following the Sirius-XM merger in late 2008, the Maxim brand was dropped, and the channel is now known as Sirius XM Stars Too.

-Since 2005, in Argentina, the Argentinian edition of Maxim magazine began to adapt and approximate the styles of the American adult magazines Penthouse and Hustler, publishing photos of Argentinian models in thongs and topless.
+Since 2005, in Argentina, the Argentine edition of Maxim magazine began to adapt and approximate the styles of the American adult magazines Penthouse and Hustler, publishing photos of Argentine models in thongs and topless.

 On June 5, 2006, the magazine announced plans to build a casino on the Las Vegas Strip north of Circus Circus, but the casino plan failed after local condominium owners complained that the proposed casino would ruin their view.
 The land was sold to MGM Mirage.